 - Accredited programs conduct annual terrain-specific training utilizing in-house staff who are certified by CGI.

-- Programs must have been in continuous operation for three full years prior to application for accreditation.
+- Programs must have been in continuous operation for one full year prior to application for accreditation.

 - Programs must employ at least one CGI certified Pro Canyon Guide or Master Canyon Guide who is responsible for staff training, supervision and mentoring.